Compressive Statistical Learning with Random Feature Moments: A general compression framework for statistical learning

-where (here and in the sequel) we will always implicitly assume that we restrict our attention to probability distributions $\instProb$ such that $x\mapsto \ell(x,h)$ is $\instProb$-integrable for all $h\in \HypClass$.
-In the idealized learning problem, one selects the function $\hyp^{\star}$ that minimizes the expected risk
+where (here and in the sequel) we will always assume that we restrict our attention to probability distributions $\Prob$ such that $x\mapsto \ell(x,h)$ is measurable and $\Prob$-integrable for all $h\in \HypClass$.
+In the idealized learning problem, one selects a function $\hyp^{\star}_{\Prob}$ that minimizes the expected risk (we will assume existence of this minimum for a simpler presentation, although most statements to come can be transformed if needed using a sequence of approximate minimizers)